caracal-pipeline/caracal-docs/sphinx/caracalREADME.md

 ```
 for a singularity installation.

-Each time you want to run meerkathi using the docker installation do:
+Each time you want to run caracal using the docker installation do:

 ``$ source $parent/$installation_name/caracal_venv/bin/activate`` (bash)
 or